Nursing Program FAQ's

 What classes should I be taking, after completing all general academic courses required by the Nursing program, while applying to the RN program?

-Students are encouraged to complete an American Heart Association (AHA) Basic Life Support (BLS) Health Care Provider CPR course through SCF's Center for Corporate & Community Development.
+Students are encouraged to complete an American Heart Association (AHA) Basic Life Support (BLS) Health Care Provider CPR.
+Course are available through SCF's Center for Corporate & Community Development.

 I'm having problems printing a CAPP/Degree Audit, what should I do?